 Day 1: Arrive in Quito, Enjoy Your Hacienda

 Welcome to Ecuador!
 Upon arriving at Quito airport, your driver will meet you and take you to your hotel, Hacienda Rumiloma, to rest up for your upcoming journey.
 Hacienda Rumiloma is poised on the western outskirts of Quito on the slopes of the Pichincha Mountains, a peaceful paradise just outside the hustle and bustle of the city.
 This small but opulent establishment boasts only six rooms, so the staff can pamper and spoil you during your visit.The hotel has plenty of delightful amenities, and the rooms are full of history and unique furnishings, including many antiques and colonial art.
-With its gourmet Ecuadoran cuisine and excellent service, the restaurant has a fabulous reputation locally and among international travelers.
-You'll have access to bird-watching and hiking trails on site as it sits on some 100 acres (40 ha) with around 80 documented species of birds if you'd like to explore the grounds.
+With its gourmet Ecuadorian cuisine and excellent service, the restaurant has a fabulous reputation locally and among international travelers.
+If you'd like to explore the grounds, you'll find prime bird-watching and hiking trails on-site as it sits on some 100 acres (40 ha) with around 80 documented species of birds.

-Day 2: Colonial Quito City Tour & Visit the Mitad del Mundo, Transfer to Otavalo
+Day 2: Colonial Quito City Tour & Visit Mitad del Mundo, Transfer to Otavalo

-Located at an archeological site, this hacienda is still a working farm.
-It is a diverse enterprise that produces cheese, wool, trout, wheat, cream, barley, wood, and more, with a stud farm and an earthworm composting facility.
-The farm-to-plate restaurant uses only the freshest ingredients produced on-site, whenever possible, for you to enjoy traditional Ecuadoran dishes.
+Located at an archaeological site, this hacienda is still a working farm.
+It is a diverse enterprise that produces cheese, wool, trout, wheat, cream, barley, wood, and more, with a horse stud farm and an earthworm composting facility.
+The farm-to-plate restaurant uses only the freshest ingredients produced on-site, whenever possible, for you to enjoy traditional Ecuadorian dishes.

-Day 3: Otavalo Market, Visit Cuicocha Lake & Cotacatchi Village
+Day 3: Otavalo Market, Visit Cuicocha Lagoon & Cotacatchi Village

 Chat with a local specialist who can help organize your trip.